Wrong Turn 5: Bloodlines: Plot

 Carter sees the cannibals drop Gus, who had his legs crippled.
 She attempts to save him, but the cannibals run him over with their pick-up truck, killing him.
 Carter frees Billy and gives him, Julian, and prisoner Mose shotguns to guard the station.
-She sneaks into an appliance store to communicate with radio jockey Teddy asking him to call for backup, but he rudely dismisses her message as a joke.
+She sneaks into an appliance store to communicate with radio jockey Teddy, asking him to call for backup, but he rudely dismisses her message as a joke.
 After Lita reaches the police station, Billy and Julian leave to search for Cruz despite Carter's objections.
 They wander the streets and find Cruz's dead body; while trying to get the body back to the station, they encounter the cannibals, who capture them and place them on a football pitch, where Three Finger kills both with a snowblower.
 Carter then sends Mose to search for the deputies, but he unknowingly runs over a barbed wire in the road and crashes.
 He awakens to find himself captured by the cannibals, who burn him alive.
 After hearing Mose's screams over the radio, Carter exits the station as Lita unwittingly releases Maynard, who stabs her eyes out.
 Carter finds her husband Jason bound in a car and tries to help him, but a sickle tied to the door guts his body as Three Finger fights the sheriff before overpowering and capturing her.

 Carter awakens in the jail cell with her hands tied to the ceiling.
 Maynard gives her the option of dying by fire or from a shotgun with the trigger near her feet.
 Carter eventually triggers the shotgun, killing herself as the cell burns down.
-Lita, unable to see, is captured by Maynard and his cannibal grandsons before being driven away into the woods, screaming.
+Lita, unable to see, is captured by Maynard and his cannibal sons before being driven away into the woods, screaming.